 Over the past 10 years as an LMS selection consultant, I’ve seen several key shifts in buyer demographics.
 What exactly is changing?
-To answer this question for our new 2023 Commercial Learning Systems Market Report, we developed profiles of modern LMS buyers though the lens of world’s top 40 learning platform vendors.
+To answer this question for our new 2023 Commercial Learning Systems Market Report, we developed profiles of modern LMS buyers through the lens of the world’s top 40 learning platform vendors.
 As part of the research process, we surveyed leaders from the top 20 all-purpose LMS companies and the top 20 specialty learning systems providers about their clients.

 What did we discover?
 For details about relevant buyer characteristics, points of purchase, critical buying criteria, business drivers, buying “hot spot” industries, and geographic locations, read on…